acend/quarkus-techlab/content/en/docs/10.0/101_create.md

 You may wonder what these fields are used for:

-* keywords.
-Used by [code.quarkus.io](https://code.quarkus.io) for searching
+* keywords: Used by [code.quarkus.io](https://code.quarkus.io) for searching
-* categories.
-Used by [code.quarkus.io](https://code.quarkus.io) to categorize the extensions
+* categories: Used by [code.quarkus.io](https://code.quarkus.io) to categorize the extensions
   * Used: `web`, `data`, `messaging`, `core`, `reactive`, `cloud`, `observability`, `security`, `serialization`, `miscellaneous`, `compatibility`, `alt-languages`, `integration`, `business-automation`
-* name. describes your extension.
+* name: describes your extension.
 Shown in Quarkus Dev-UI.
-* description. describes your extension.
+* description: describes your extension.
 Shown in Quarkus Dev-UI.
-* guide.
-Link to an extension guide.
+* guide: Link to an extension guide.
 Shown in Quarkus Dev-UI.
-* status.
-Describes the extension majority.
+* status: Describes the extension maturity.
 This is also shown on [code.quarkus.io](https://code.quarkus.io) and on the Quarkus Dev-UI.
   * Used: `stable`, `preview`, `experimental`

 Keywords and categories are not really used for custom extension.
 However, we recommend to set them with reasonable values as well.